 Students may carry and self-administer an Epi-pen.
-However, parents may prefer the Epi-Pen be kept in the Health Office.
+However, most parents of elementary aged students usually prefer the Epi-Pen to be kept in the Health Office.

-- If the parent would like their child to administer their own Epi-pen, the parent must provide: - Written authorization through the "Request for Self Administration of Anaphylactic Medication" form (which can be obtained on the website) signed by the parent documenting the student has been instructed in the use and self-administration of the anaphylactic medication. - A "Request for Self Administration of Anaphylactic Medication" form (which can be obtained on the website) signed by the medical doctor, renewed annually at the beginning of the school year.
+- If the parent would like their child to carry and self-administer their own Epi-pen, the parent must provide: - Written authorization through the Request for Self Administration of Anaphylactic Medication form (available on the District website) signed by the parent documenting that student has been instructed in the use and self-administration of the anaphylactic medication. - A Request for Self Administration of Anaphylactic Medication form (available on the District website) signed by the medical doctor, renewed annually at the beginning of the school year.